anushkarao5/BrainTumorDetectionCNN/README.md

 **So which classifier is the best?**
 - It's probably easier to determine which classifier is not the best-- Inception V3.
 This classifier has a significantly lower average tumor recall due to the low recall in the glioma class.
 The other classifiers are a bit more difficult to determine.
 The best classifiers depend on which disease we are trying to detect!
-- CNNS and EffB0s are best for glioma, ResNet50 is the best for meningiomas, and ResNets and CNNs are the best for pituitary.
+- CNNS and EffB0s are best for glioma, ResNet50 is the best for meningiomas, and ResNets and CNNs are the best for pituitary tumors.
 - *So our choice of which classifier depends on the type of tumor we are screening for.*
 - However, if we want a certain answer, based on the macro tumor recall, EffB0 is the best classifier.
 - Here we have found classifiers that are able to detect the tumor class for each with a minimum of 95% recall.
 Not too bad!